 The majority of impacts are associated with the production phase (A1-A3).
 The most significant contribution to the production phase impacts is the upstream production of raw materials as the main driver.
 Another contributor in the production phase, in the category of Photochemical ozone formation (POCP), is the plastic used as a packaging material.
 Emissions associated with the manufacturing of products also have some influence on Ozone Depletion Potential (ODP) in the production phase.
-In all EPDs, $CO_2$ is the most important contributor to Global Warming Potential (GWP).
+In all EPDs, CO2 is the most important contributor to Global Warming Potential (GWP).
 For the Acidification Potential (AP), NOx and SO2 contribute the largest share.

 The majority of life cycle energy consumption takes place during the production phase (A1-A3).
-Significant contributions to Primary Energy Demand - Nonrenewable (PENRT) come from the energy resources used in the production of raw materials.
-The largest contributor to Primary Energy Demand - Renewable (PERT) impacts comes from the consumption of voc
+Significant contributions to Primary Energy Demand - Non-renewable (PENRT) come from the energy resources used in the production of raw materials.
+The largest contributor to Primary Energy Demand - Renewable (PERT) impacts comes from the consumption of renewable energy resources required for the generation and supply of electricity.
+It should be noted that Primary Energy Demand - Renewable (PERT) generally represents a small percentage of the production phase primary energy demand with the bulk of the demand coming from non-renewable energy resources.